 If you're using a spreadsheet containing multiple inputs, the following fields will be important to you:

-Your Phantom needs to know how many results you want to get per launch (the amount the Phantom scrapes each time it runs) and per search (the amount you want for each of your search criteria).
+Your Phantom needs to know how many results you want to collect per launch (the amount the Phantom scrapes each time it runs) and per search (the total amount you want for each of your input search criteria).

-The Phantom will work through each search criteria in the order they appear on your spreadsheet, and will automatically start from where it left off during its previous launch.
+It's important to spread the extraction of all the results across multiple launches as opposed to doing it all in one, especially in cases where you're extracting thousands of results, in order to respect LinkedIn's (in this example) rate limits.
+The Phantom will work through each search in the order they appear in your spreadsheet, and will automatically start from where it left off during its previous launch each time.

 N.B.
-In this example, we used LinkedIn Search Export, but the same logic will apply with Phantoms such as LinkedIn Auto Liker, Google Maps Search Export, Instagram Hashtag Collector, Instagram Follower Collector, Twitter Export Tweets and many more!
+In this example, we used LinkedIn Search Export, but the same logic will apply with Phantoms such as LinkedIn Auto Liker, Google Maps Search Export, Instagram Hashtag Search Export, Instagram Follower Collector, Twitter Tweet Extractor, and many more!